OFFLINE-GmbH/oc-microcart-plugin/README.md

 ### Custom payment providers

-To register a custom `PaymentProvider` create a class that extends MicroCart's PaymentProvider class:
+To register a custom `PaymentProvider` create a class that extends MicroCart's PaymentProvider class. [ Check out the existing providers](./classes/payments) to get some inspiration on how to create your own.

 ```php
 <?php